What is the Best Wood for Countertops?

 1. Rock Maple

 Maple is the most popular wood for kitchen countertops.
 Aside from its natural hue, this wood is also prized for its hardness and solid nature.
-It’s also one of the most commonly used wood for butcher blocks for the same reasons.
+It’s also one of the most commonly used woods for butcher blocks for the same reasons.

 Its hardness also makes it more resistant to scratching than other wood species.
-Maple wood grains also tend to vary, creating unique patterns.
+Maplewood grains also tend to vary, creating unique patterns.

 2. Acacia